fboydc/frontend-nanodegree-mobile-portfolio/README.md

 ### I wanna create the minified/optimized/compressed version of the project myself, please:
-Awesome! first read the build instructions, go to the Gulp Task Manager tutorial; that will get you started with NPM and Gulp.
+Awesome! first read the build instructions and go to the Gulp Task Manager tutorial; that will get you started with NPM and Gulp.
 Next, just go to each of the links provided to install the remaining dependencies, and you are all set.
 After that, you will have a node_modules directory, a package.json, and a gulpfile.js file under you root folder.
 Final step, user your terminal